yeshsurya/DataStructuresAndAlgorithms/SortingAlgorithms/Readme.md

 <h2>Radix Sort</h2>
 </br>
 <h2>Quick Sort</h2>
-<p>Developed by British computer scientist Tony Hoare in 1959 and published in 1961, it is still a commonly used algorithm for sorting.</p>
+<p>Developed by British computer scientist Tony Hoare in 1959 and published in 1961, it is still a commonly used algorithm for sorting.In place divide and conqur algorithm with comparitive strategy.At every level of function call we partition step which ensures number maginitude order.
+Every we are breaking at decayed exponential way we move throgh all elements to reach sort.Hence the worst case complexity of the algorithm is order of n squared.</p>